openvinotoolkit/openvino_notebooks/notebooks/225-distilbert-sequence-classification/README.md

-# Sequence Classification OpenVINO API 2.0
+# Sequence Classification with OpenVINO API 2.0
 This notebook performs sequence classification using OpenVINO API 2.0.
 You can alternatively replace the model with the other bert-based models for sequence classification.
 ## Notebook Contents
 We'll be using distilbert-base-uncased-finetuned-sst-2-english transformers based model from Huggingface.
 Details of the model can be found [here].(https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english)